kvassAI/slate/source/includes/_intro.md

 - `Get some-route?tags=tag_2+`

-Here we have one expression: `tag_2+`, which would you return models that contain only `tag_2`.
+In the query above, the query is 'tag_2+'.
+This query will return models that match the tag 'tag_2'

 <aside class="warning">
-The "+" used in the expression must be encode: "%2B" else you will get a space between your tags.
+The "+" used in the expression must be encoded: "%2B" else you will get a space between your tags.
 </aside>

 <aside class="Notice">